vertica/VerticaPy/docs/source/user_guide_machine_learning_model_tracking.rst

     my_experiment_1.drop(keeping_models=[top_model.model_name])

 Experiments are also helpful for performing grid search on hyper-parameters.
-The following example shows how they can be used to study the impact of the max_iter parameter on the prediction performance of :py:func:`~verticapy.machine_learning.vertica.LogisticRegression` models.
+The following example shows how they can be used to study the impact of the max_iter parameter on the prediction performance of :py:mod:`~verticapy.machine_learning.vertica.LogisticRegression` models.

 .. ipython:: python
     :okwarning: